Rogdham/pyzstd/index.rst

     The smaller the amount of data to compress, the more difficult it is to compress.
 This problem is common to all compression algorithms, and reason is, compression algorithms learn from past data how to compress future data.
 But at the beginning of a new data set, there is no "past" to build upon.

     Zstd training mode can be used to tune the algorithm for a selected type of data.
 Training is achieved by providing it with a few samples (one file per sample).
 The result of this training is stored in a file called "dictionary", which must be loaded before compression and decompression.

+    See the FAQ in `this file <https://github.com/facebook/zstd/blob/release/lib/zdict.h>`_ for details.

 .. py:class:: ZstdDict